IoTone/ShahinGo/Concept2/RearViewsion/README.md

 RearViewsion is a sensor fusion app that is THE missing rearview camera of a Vision Pro, based on an ESP32-EYE,.
 A VisionPro app is provided that grabs image frames into a floating window.
 Since the code is open, you can modify and build upon this for your own designs.
 IoTone will release the hardware as part of its own OpenWR (Open Wearable) initiative.  +1 Open Hardware +1 Open Source.
 One might argue this is a missing feature of the product.

+Since the code is open, you can modify and build upon this for your own designs.
+This is an AI camera and it opens many possibilities.
+One might argue this is a missing feature of the Vision Pro product.
+IoTone will release the hardware as part of its own OpenWR (Open Wearable) initiative.  +1 Open Hardware +1 Open Source.

 ## Demo and Screenshots

 ![image](https://github.com/IoTone/ShashinGo/assets/64202/8e445356-69a2-4f0a-a1f5-99642222fb40)